receptron/SlashGPT/README.md

 # SlashGPT

-SlashGPT is a playground for develeopers to make quick prototypes of LLM apps (apps with Natural Language UI).
+SlashGPT is a playground for develeopers to make quick prototypes of LLM agents (or apps with Natural Language UI).

 Here are the design goals:

-1. Extremely easy to create a new LLM app.
+1. Extremely easy to create a new LLM agent.
 You just need to add a new manifest file (in Json).
-2. Instantly switch between apps.
-Just type "/{appname}"
+2. Instantly switch amang agents, by just typing "/{agent_name}"
-3. Extensible enough so that it is possible to implement most of LLM apps without writing any code.
+3. Extensible enough so that it is possible to implement most of LLM agents without writing any code.
+4. It is possible to integrate ChatGPT plugins as agents without writing any code.
+5. It enables broker agent (or dispatcher), which routes user's messgae to an appropraite agent.

 ## Initialization